 How to Reserve a Campsite in BC Provincial Parks

 Reservations in the summer high season are mandatory for long weekends and campgrounds close to urban areas.
-As of spring 2022, the new BC Parks camping reservation portal will be operational and accepting online camping reservations.
-You can reserve campsites at those campgrounds with reservable sites (which is not all campgrounds), two months to the date of your arrival.
+You can reserve campsites at those campgrounds with reservable sites (which is not all campgrounds), four months to the date of your arrival.
 Circle dates on your calendar two months from your desired camping dates, especially for those peak season long weekends in summer.
 Here’s a helpful primer on how to book your BC camping reservation.

 Do your research.
 Spend time online checking out maps and locations of campgrounds and sites ahead of time, to ensure you know where and when you want to camp.
 Many campgrounds may have first-come, first-serve sites, but they are few in number and you’re taking your chances by rolling up expecting a spot on a busy weekend.
 It’s just too risky, IMHO.